nushackers/hackertools_materials/self-hosting/src/slides.md

 - Select Billing Account
 - Allow Compute Engine.
 This will take awhile
 - Create a new e2-micro instance.
 Don’t worry about the giant bill on the right side, Google should waive all costs for it unless you have multiple e2-micro instances running.
+- When selecting a boot disk, make sure to select Ubuntu
 > Note: For GCP Always Free, make sure your region is `us-west1`, `us-central1`, or `us-east1`